-Trump Is Yet To Sever Ties With His Business, Despite Promises To Do So, Report Says
+Trump Has Yet To Sever Ties With Businesses, Despite Promises, Report Says

 America

-Trump Is Yet To Sever Ties With His Business, Despite Promises To Do So, Report Says
+Trump Has Yet To Sever Ties With Businesses, Despite Promises, Report Says

 No evidence exists so far that President Donald Trump or his elder daughter has taken steps to sever ties with their businesses, despite promises to do so by Inauguration Day, ProPublica has reported.

-The independent non-profit news service said it had contacted officials in some of the states where the Trumps do business, but found no evidence Trump has begun the process of transferring ownership of his companies to other family members.
+The independent nonprofit news service said it had contacted officials in some of the states where the Trumps do business, but found no evidence Trump has begun the process of transferring ownership of his companies to other family members.
 The newsroom noted on Friday:

 "To transfer ownership of his biggest companies, Trump has to file a long list of documents in Florida, Delaware and New York.
 We asked officials in each of those states whether they have received the paperwork.
 As of 3:15 p.m. today, the officials said they have not."